jotnguyen/Lafferty.co-v2/content/blog/Are you making this huge mistake with your email newsletter_.md

 +++

-title = "Supercharge your next email newsletter" date = "2020-01-22" description = "I work for an email company.
-Here's the biggest mistake I see our users making. " draft = false tags = ["email"]
+title = "Why You Should Send Your Next Email Newsletter to Fewer People" date = "2020-01-22" description = "And the exact steps to remove those who won’t open anyway" draft = false tags = ["email"]